Suboxone Clinics in Georgia

 Who Answers?

-Behavioral Health Group is a suboxone treatment facility in Jackson, Georgia situated in the 30233 zip code.
+Atlanta Recovery Place is a suboxone drug treatment facility in Atlanta, Georgia located in the 30338 zip code area.

 Services: